Baptist News Global

 Baptist News Global is Baptist in heritage, ecumenical in spirit and global in reach.

 Our tagline — Conversations that matter — expresses our brand promise.
 Our content invites readers into meaningful conversation about important issues for the Christian community.

-• free and responsible journalism that encourages accountability and transparency in Baptist life;
+- free and responsible journalism that encourages accountability and transparency in American religion;

-• practical ideas about how to live faithfully at the intersections of life and faith;
+- practical ideas about how to live faithfully at the intersection of life and faith;

-• reflections and ideas from a new generation of Baptists including emerging leaders who bring energy and vitality to the Baptist movement; and
+- reflections and ideas from a new generation of Baptist Christians including emerging leaders who bring energy and vitality to the gospel movement; and

-• a voice for the voiceless, including the poor, the disadvantaged and the marginalized people in our world.
+- a voice for the voiceless, including the poor, the disadvantaged and the marginalized people in the United States and the world.